KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 * File Created: 2021-06-17 - KF
 * File Modified: 2021-07-07 - KF - based on discussions with SH, I am re-analyzing the data using the raw masses from each crayfish to generate an estimate of individual crayfish mass change, rather than tank mass change.
 I am also analyzing tank total mass at the end of the exp.
+* File Modified: 2021-07-28 - KF - bgan adding code for the analysis of survival but did not complete the data summary or the data visualization.

 ### Description